 Each year Valley Children’s diagnoses more than 100 new cases of pediatric cancer.
 As one of the leading childhood cancer treatment centers on the West Coast and the only provider of pediatric oncology services in the Valley, Valley Children’s serves on the front lines in the battle for a cure.

 Our medical staff of nine board-certified pediatric oncologists/hematologists includes a neurooncologist specially trained to treat brain and nervous system cancer, the second most common cancer in children.
 Due to the team’s experience treating childhood cancers — from common to rare — and the breadth of pediatric cancer treatment services offered at Valley Children’s, an overwhelming majority of childhood cancer patients survive.
-Fifty years ago, only a fraction of affected children lived to see their next birthday.
-Today, about one in every 250 young adults is a childhood cancer survivor.
+Fifty years ago, a fraction of children diagnosed with cancer lived to see their next birthday.
+Today, kids with cancer have a remarkable 85 percent survival rate.

 However, the same treatments that cure cancer patients may put them at risk for long-term health problems.
 Late effects resulting from surgery and powerful but toxic radiation or chemotherapy treatment may occur early or decades after treatment.

 About two-thirds of survivors will experience at least one late effect, including physical, emotional and social issues, and may require ongoing medical support.
 About one-fourth will suffer a serious or life-threatening late effect, such as cardiac dysfunction or a second cancer diagnosis.

 With compassionate support, high-quality treatment and appropriate education, childhood cancer survivors can plan better for their future and reach their full potential.